avine/formation-angular-base/Slides/04_tests.md

 ## Unit testing - Introduction

+Testing your Angular application helps you check that your application is working as you expect.

 To test an application, you need two functional building blocks:

 - A **test runner** that identifies and runs the files containing the tests